simon-duchastel/advent-of-code-2024/README.md

-# advent-of-code-2024
+# Advent of Code 2023

-My 2024 Advent of Code solutions
+Solutions for the 2023 Advent of Code, written in Javascript.